Qarik-Group/runbooks/genesis.md

 Where this sharing configuration shines is during pipeline propagation of deployments.
-By putting the changes at the top levels, you can test **the actual** changes in sandbox or prep rod environments before pushing them to production, and not getting downtime due to incorrect or partially omitted changes.
+By putting the changes at the top levels, you can test **the actual** changes in sandbox or pre prod environments before pushing them to production, and not getting downtime due to incorrect or partially omitted changes.
 Similar for infrastructure changes that are shared between test and production environments.
 This leaves only things that are